Iliyas4400/English_to_Hindi_Machine_Translation_using_Attention_Mechanism/README.md

 ### Evaluation ###
-BLEU(Bilingual Evaluation Understudy) score is used as Evaluation metric 0.4848 BLEU score is obtained on Train and CV dataset and 0.4329 on Test set.
+BLEU(Bilingual Evaluation Understudy) score is used as Evaluation metric 0.4848 BLEU score is obtained on Train set and 0.4329 on Test set.